ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_19/Lecture_19.2.md

 participation by its intended outcome: whether it is undertaken as a *means* or an *end*.

-As a *means,* participation is a way to extract, interpret, and integrate local knowledge into infrastructure development, operations, and governance*.* It is a useful way to validate assumptions, collect new data, anticipate **environmental** and **community** impacts, and understand the **cultural, human and technical capacities** of the workforce.
-As an *end,* participation does not necessarily seek to gather information to inform infrastructure processes, but instead seeks to educate and engage.
+As a *means*, participation is a way to extract, interpret, and integrate local knowledge into infrastructure development, operations, and governance.
+It is a useful way to validate assumptions, collect new data, anticipate **environmental** and **community** impacts, and understand the **cultural, human and technical capacities** of the workforce.
+As an *end*, participation does not necessarily seek to gather information to inform infrastructure processes, but instead seeks to educate and engage.
 It builds trust in the project, a sense of community **ownership**, and thus an investment in its success.
 Through